Teaching English in China is one of the most amazing experiences you'll ever have.

-If you’re teaching in the public system, you’ll spend time outside the classroom creating lesson plans.
-On the other hand, if you’re teaching in a private center or language institute, you’ll generally be expected to work from set lesson plans created by the school.
+If you teach in the public system, you’ll spend time outside the classroom creating lesson plans.
+On the other hand, if you teach in a private center or language institute, you’ll generally be expected to work from set lesson plans created by the school.

 Managing student behavior will be a key part of your role.
 While most students in China are well behaved, you may need to pay special attention to a few students.